Ares-Developers/Ares-docs/new/buildings/solidbuildings.rst

 Only enemy buildings' solidity will be considered.
 Units will not try to fire through allied buildings to destroy them.
 Open gates are never considered solid.

-.. quickstart:: Setting the Apocalype Tank weapon's projectile to
+.. quickstart:: Setting the Apocalypse Tank weapon's projectile to
   \ :tag:`SolidLevel=1` will make the tank ignore all Solid Buildings with a lower level in its path and just fire at its targets.
 The projectiles will hit the buildings and destroy them, then the actual target.